 Solution: Small cracks and leaks can be patched, but oftentimes it’s best to replace the drain pan instead of trying to patch the leaks.

 3. Disconnected AC Drain Line

 Sometimes, air conditioning systems are not installed properly.
-If the drain pipe is not connected correctly, it may start to loosen over time.
+If the drain line is not connected correctly, it may start to loosen over time.
 If the drain line disconnects from the unit, the condensation it produces will just leak onto the floor.

-4. Clogged Air Filter
+5. Clogged Air Filter

 6. Refrigerant Leak

 Refrigerant is used to cool the air that is pumped through your home, so when refrigerant levels get low from a refrigerant leak or other issue, your system will not operate as it normally would.
-If you notice that your system is starting and stopping frequently, this could be sign of a leak.
+If you notice that your AC system turns on and off repeatedly, this could be a sign of a leak.

-7. Improper Air Filter or HVAC Installation
+9. Improper HVAC Installation